 Narcissistic personality disorder is a real thing.
 According to Psychology Today, it describes someone with, “grandiosity, a lack of empathy for other people, and a need for admiration.
 People with this condition are frequently described as arrogant, self-centered, manipulative, and demanding.”

+We came up with eight signs you may be dating a narcissist.
 See if the qualities below describe someone in your life.